 Before you leave town, you have to experience a few of Bloomington's best bars:

-- For a chill night of drinking // Crazy Horse, home to 80 beers from around the world + 225 whiskeys, is a favorite among locals.
+- For a laid-back night of drinking // Crazy Horse, home to 80 beers from around the world and 225 whiskeys, is a favorite among locals.
 The bar has a much more relaxed atmosphere compared to some in town, but still offers up a great time and plenty of drink choices.

-- For the IU enthusiast // Nick's English Hut has been in B-Town for over 90 years and should be crossed off everyone's Bloomington bucket list.
-Playing a game of Sink the Biz over a bucket of Biz Fries is basically a rite of passage.
+- For the IU enthusiast // Nick's English Hut has been in B-Town for over 90 years and should be crossed off everyone's Bloomington bucket list — playing a game of Sink the Biz over a bucket of Biz Fries is basically a rite of passage.
 Across the street are two other popular local bars you should grab a drink from.
-Upstairs Pub (which is literally upstairs above a Jimmy John's) is about as Bloomington as you can get: a diverse mix of students & locals all having fun over games of pool & darts.
+The Upstairs Pub (which is literally upstairs above a Jimmy John's) is about as Bloomington as you can get: a diverse mix of students and locals all having fun over games of pool & darts.
 Located next door is Kilroy's on Kirkwood.
 If you want to relive the college days (and enjoy the best cheesy breadsticks ever made), look no further than KOK.

 - For those who like to boogie // Want to dance the night away?
 Head to The Back Door.
-This queer bar is the spot for dancing and singing along with resident DJs, MADDØG and Pixie.
-The Back Door is currently building a back patio for all things outdoor fun, so look forward to that coming soon!
+This queer bar is the spot for dancing and singing along with resident DJs MADDØG and Pixie.
+The Back Door their back patio is a hot spot for fun when the weather warms up — you won't want to miss it!

 Hungry again?
 Check out one of the many food trucks lining the streets until the wee hours of the morning.
 The Big Cheeze is a crowd favorite after a night of libations, as they serve up a variety of grilled cheese sandwiches.
-Choices include a chicken-bacon-ranch grilled cheese, a BBQ pulled pork grilled cheese, a mac 'n' cheese-stuffed grilled cheese, and more.
 If you have a sweet tooth, head back to your hotel and order the Munchie Special (six cookies and two cartons of milk) from Baked!
 The local cookie shop sets itself apart by allowing its customers to make their own custom cookie creations, dough and all.
 Let your inner-child loose and have fun creating your perfect cookie concoction!

 11:00 am: Brunch Squad

 After a long night out, skip breakfast and enjoy brunch instead.
 Bedräk Cafe is a brunch staple in B-Town.
-All recipes are original & made from scratch in-house, and ingredients are locally-sourced whenever possible.
+All recipes are original and made from scratch in-house with locally-sourced ingredients whenever possible.
 They offer gluten-free, vegetarian, and vegan options, which is great for those with dietary restrictions & food allergies.
-Crowd favorites are their French toast bites, jalapeno & cheddar cornbread waffle, and crab cake benedict.
+Crowd favorites are their French Toast Bites, Jalapeno & Cheddar Cornbread Waffle, and Crab Cake Benedict.
 Don't forget to order a juice flight or a mimosa flight — all juices are freshly pressed in-house!

 1:00 pm: Explore IU

-You likely know that Bloomington is home to Indiana University, 1,900-acres of beautiful limestone buildings and landscaping.
+You likely know that Bloomington is home to Indiana University, a grand campus comprised of 1,900-acres of beautiful limestone buildings and landscaping.
 If you're an IU alum, simply being in B-Town creates a rush of nostalgia.
 If you did not attend IU, you'll wish you did as you walk around the beautiful campus.